namelivia/game-exercise/README.md

 This is just an expermient, or a programming exercise, to see if I can make a simple humble multiplayer game engine.

-## How to run demos
+## How to run

-Open one terminal and execute `./demos`, then choose the one you want to run.
+Open one terminal and execute `./run`.
 The script will ask you to install `gum` if you don't have it.